ourmaninindia/ourmaninindia-2023/content/en/post/_index.md

 disable_comments = true
 +++

-"Over the years I have written about issues, commented on events, or simply shared stories which I hope are worth sharing.
-I believe in life long learning and I hope these stories may assist towards that goal."
+"I believe in life long learning and I hope these stories may assist towards that goal."